dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-08-27-what-is-high-transaction-cost.md

 Same thing with the deployments (automation) or PR reviews (moving to pair programming) that take a long time.

-The fact that it takes a long time is communicating to the actors that this step is expensive, so they are naturally incentivized towards behavior that provides them a better unit economics.
+The fact that it takes a long time is communicating to the actors in the system that this step is expensive, so they are naturally incentivized towards behavior that provides them a better unit economics, which in this case means increasing the batch size